 We found 4 interventional pain specialists who accept Coventry HSA near Frederick, MD.

-Dr. Rudy Malayil is a specialist in physiatry (physical medicine & rehabilitation) and interventional pain medicine.
-He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+Dr. Rudy Malayil specializes in physiatry (physical medicine & rehabilitation) and interventional pain medicine.
+He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
 He studied medicine at Kasturba Medical College.

 Conditions / Treatments